Spectrometry with your microscope!

 SWIR microscopy

-• Enhanced contrast of certain materials in the SWIR region.
+• Enhanced Contrast: Certain materials exhibit greater contrast in the SWIR region.

 Learn more about SWIR microscopy: